Diffusion Posterior Sampling is Computationally Intractable: Proof Overview -- Lower Bound

 \section{Proof Overview -- Lower Bound}

 In this section, we give an overview of the proof of our main Theorem~\ref{thm:lower_bound}, which states that there is some well-modeled distribution for which posterior sampling is hard.
+The full proof can be found in the Appendix.

+The core idea of our proof is that any general posterior sampler would imply an algorithm that can invert a one-way function.
+A one-way function is formally defined as follows: \begin{definition} A polynomial-time computable function $f : \{-1, 1\}^* \to \{-1, 1\}^{*}$ is one-way if, for any polynomial-time randomized algorithm $\mathcal{A}$, any constant $c > 0$, and all sufficiently large $n$, where $\mathcal{U}_n$ is the uniform distribution over $\{-1, 1\}^n$. \end{definition}

+The function $f$ is defined on inputs of arbitrary length; for inputs of length $n$ it can be assumed to have some fixed polynomial output length $m(n)$.

-The full proof can be found in the Appendix. \paragraph{An initial attempt.} Given a one-way function $f: \{-1, 1\}^d \to \{-1, 1\}^d$, consider the distribution that is uniform over $(s, f(s)) \in \{-1, 1\}^{2d}$ for all $s \in \{-1, 1\}^d$.
+\paragraph{An initial attempt.} Suppose we have a one-way function $f: \{-1, 1\}^d \to \{-1, 1\}^d$, and consider the distribution that is uniform over $(s, f(s)) \in \{-1, 1\}^{2d}$ for all $s \in \{-1, 1\}^d$.
 This distribution is easy to sample from unconditionally: sample $s$ uniformly, then compute $f(s)$.
 At the same time, posterior sampling is hard: if you observe the last $d$ bits, i.e. $f(s)$, a posterior sample should be from $f^{-1}(f(s))$; and if $f$ is a one-way function, finding any point in this support is computationally intractable on average.

 However, it is not at all clear that this distribution is well-modeled as per Definition~\ref{def:well_modeled_distribution}; we would need to be able to accurately represent the smoothed scores by a polynomial size neural network.
 The problem is that for smoothing levels $1 \ll \sigma \ll \sqrt{d}$, the smoothed score can have nontrivial contribution from many different $(s, f(s))$; so it's not clear one can compute the smoothed scores efficiently.
 Thus, while posterior sampling is intractable in this instance, it's possible the hardness lies in representing and computing the smoothed scores using a diffusion model, rather than in \emph{using} the smoothed scores for posterior sampling.